-swing plane.
-The plane, or arc, that the shaft of the club or the clubhead takes during the swing.
-Usually described as being flat or upright; often determines the flight of the ball. tee markers.
-Two objects that indicate the forward boundary of the teeing area.
+tee markers.
+Two objects that indicate the forward boundary of the teeing ground.
 Players cannot hit from in front of the markers without incurring a penalty.
-Also called tee markers and tee blocks.
+Also called tee blocks.
 "Markers" also may refer to those who serve as scorers in competitions.